George Anson, 1st Baron Anson: First Lord of the Admiralty

 As well as securing home defence, Anson co-ordinated with William Pitt a series of British attacks on French colonies around the globe.
 By 1760 the British had captured Canada, Senegal and Guadeloupe from the French, and followed it up by capturing Belle Île and Dominica in 1761.
 In 1762 the entry of Spain into the war offered further chances for British expeditions.
 Anson was the architect of a plan to seize Manila in the Philippines and, using the idea and plans of Admiral Sir Charles Knowles to capture Havana.
 Anson had been concerned that the combined strength of the French and Spanish navies would overpower Britain, but he still threw himself into the task of directing these expeditions.
 The British also captured Martinique and Grenada in the French West Indies.
 Anson was promoted to Admiral of the Fleet on 30 July 1761.
 His last service was to convey Queen Charlotte to England.

+Despite his prominence, naval historian Nicholas A. M. Rodger has described Anson as "by nature austere and withdrawn, disinclined to correspondence or even to conversation ... notoriously difficult to speak to."
+While happy to support promotions for junior officers when recommended by fellow admirals, he was notoriously opposed to promotions supported by civilian political figures.
+In Parliament he aligned himself with a faction of other naval officers which routinely supported the ministry of the day.

-He died at Moor Park in Hertfordshire on 6 June 1762 and was buried at St Michael and All Angels Church in Colwich, Staffordshire.
+He died at Moor Park in Hertfordshire on 6 June 1762 and was buried at St Michael and All Angels’ Church in Colwich, Staffordshire.
 Places named after him include Anson County, North Carolina and Anson, Maine.
 Eight warships of the Royal Navy have also been named after him.